chromium/chromium/extensions/docs/events.md

 the corresponding lazy context is not running.

 * __Filtered events__:
-A listener can specify additional matching criterea that we call event filters.
+A listener can specify additional matching criteria that we call event filters.
 Some events support filters.
 IPCs (along with most but not all of the browser/ or renderer/ code) use `DictionaryValue` to represent an event filter.